African black sugar ant (Lepisiota incisa) is a small exotic pest ant.

 Report sightings

-Report suspected sightings of Black sugar ant immediately, even if you’re not sure.
+Report suspected sightings of exotic ants, even if you’re not sure.

 For signs of exotic pests and diseases in imported goods, sea containers or parcels, call See.
 Secure.
-Report on 1800 798 636 or use our online form.
+Report. on 1800 798 636 or use the online form.

 Follow the rules